Course planning for Linguistics majors

 - IS 233: Introduction to Computer Systems and Applications

 Writing skills: Many linguists go into fields that involve writing.
-Courses from CSULB’s Certificate in Technical and Professional Communication are good background.
+Courses from CSULB’s Certificate in Professional Writing are a good background.

 Languages: Languages are most useful if you study them to an advanced level (preferably third or fourth year).